medamk/fabzero/monofabsrm20.md

 ![kicad](images/kicadfp.jpg)

- - Save and Press F8
+ -generate Netlist and Press F8
  - Give the all connections and  border
  ![kicad](images/pcblayout.jpg)
  - Click on Plot.
 Select F.cu and Edge.cuts only